 One of the best tourist attractions and date spots in Seoul is Namsan Tower and the Locks of Love.
-Namsan Tower or more commonly called N Seoul Tower marks the highest point in Seoul.
-It is located at the peak of Namsan Mountain and it’s where locals and tourists go to for a breathtaking 360-degree panoramic view of the city.
+Namsan Tower or N Seoul Tower marks the highest point in Seoul.
+It is located at the peak of Namsan Mountain.
+It’s where locals and tourists go to for a breathtaking 360-degree panoramic view of the city.

-When I visited Namsan Tower in the morning, it was not as crowded as I thought.
-I eventually figured out why – it’s because visitors flock the place in the afternoon so they could catch the sunset.
+I visited in the morning and it was not as crowded as I thought.
+I read reviews about the place and saw some pictures of it online and for some reason, it looked like it was always jampacked with people.
+I eventually figured out why.
+It’s because visitors flock the tower in the afternoon to catch the sunset.

 Entry to the observatory is possible 30 minutes before the closing time.

 The Locks of Love is right below or right at the base of Namsan Tower.